LenhartStephan/flutter_blue_classic/README.md

 ## A note on iOS

-This plugin is currently only compatible with Android. iOS does not provide a similar interface for Bluetooth Classic like Android.
+This plugin is currently only compatible with Android. iOS does not provide a similar interface for Bluetooth Classic like Android does.
 On iOS your BL device must be [MFi (Made for iPod/iPhone)](https://mfi.apple.com/en/faqs) certified and you will have to use the [External Accessory Framework](https://developer.apple.com/documentation/externalaccessory/).